Blanche Bates: Career

 Bates made her début in San Francisco in a benefit performance of Brander Matthews's This Picture and That.
 Among her early successes were her Mrs. Hillary in The Senator, Phyllis in The Charity Ball, and Nora in A Doll's House.
 She joined Daly's company in 1898 and, the next year at Daly's Theatre in New York, played Mirtza in The Great Ruby.

 For the summer of 1900 Bates did a special engagement at the Elitch Theatre, in Denver, Colorado.
 Mary Elitch stated that "Very special inducements were made to tempt the star from the attractions of New York, and she came to me with ten trunks full of beautiful gowns and gorgeous costumes for the characters she was to portray."
 Her first performance was in The Dancing Girl, which was followed by Augustin Daly's The Last Word.
 Later in the summer she performed as Rosalind in As You Like It.
 For this production "the back of the building was removed so that the stage extended out beneath the trees."

+In 1900 she originated the role of Cho-Cho San in David Belasco's play Madame Butterfly.
 In 1901 she appeared as Cigarette in Under Two Flags at the Garden Theatre in New York.
-Thereafter devoting herself to the productions of David Belasco, she won great success in The Darling of the Gods (1902), The Girl of the Golden West (1905), Nobody's Widow (1910) by Avery Hopwood, and after World War I in The Famous Mrs. Fair (1919).
+Thereafter devoting herself to the productions of David Belasco, she won great success in The Darling of the Gods (1902), The Girl of the Golden West (1905), Nobody's Widow (1910) by Avery Hopwood, and after World War I in The Famous Mrs. Fair (1919), and Mrs. Partridge Presents (1925).

 Bates retired in 1926, settling with her husband in San Francisco, but she returned to the stage in 1933 in a supporting role in The Lake.